phillipadsmith/2014.phillipadsmith.com/_posts/2015-04-20-jim-jennings-thinks-canadian-s-should-be-scared-shitless.md

 ---
 layout: post
 published: true
-title: "Jim Jennings: Canadian's should be “scared shitless”"
+title: "Jim Jennings: Canadians should be “scared shitless”"
 category: commentary
 img_opt: cover
 dek: "Rare honesty was on display at last week's panel on media sustainability"